schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formula

-A brimstone construction inspector squeezes a endangerment at a fire pole.
+A brimstone construction inspector squeezes an endangerment at a fire pole.

 ## Vaunted Obscurity